Remove A Fire Escape Landmark Townhouse

 You just bought a beautiful New York townhouse or one that needs work but has lots of potential.
-The only problem is there’s an ugly fire escape on the front of it.
-You then ask, is it possible to have a fire escape removed from the front of a Landmark Townhouse in NYC?
+The only problem is there is an ugly fire escape on the front of it.
+You then ask, can a fire escape be removed from the front of a Landmark Townhouse in NYC?

-In most cases, you can get approval to remove a fire escape.
-If it is original to the building or has significant architectural value, this may be more complicated and can potentially be rejected by the LPC (Landmarks Preservation Commission).
+In most cases, you can get approval from LPC to remove a fire escape in New York.
+If it is original to the building or has significant architectural value, it may be more complicated and potentially rejected by the LPC (Landmarks Preservation Commission).

 When Fire Escapes are a Means of Egress

-When one of my clients wants to remove a fire escape, the first thing I would want to figure out is whether or not we need it as a means of egress.
-If we do, then this becomes a much bigger problem than just navigating the NYC Landmarks regulations, and can become an impractical endeavor.
+If you are planning to remove a fire escape, I first want to figure out whether or not we need it as a means of egress.
+If we do, this becomes a bigger problem than just navigating the NYC Landmarks regulations and can become impractical.

-There is no requirement for a second means of egress from a single family home.
-Therefore, removal is an acceptable alteration as far as the NYC Department of Buildings is concerned.
-Of course filing and permits are required, but there should be no building code issues.
+No second means of egress from a single-family home is required.
+Therefore, removal is an acceptable alteration as far as the NYC Department of Buildings is concerned for single-family use.
+Of course, filing and permits are required, but there should be no building code issues.

 Original or Architectural Significance